Energy-Efficient Precoding and Feeder-Link-Beam Matching Design for Bent-Pipe SATCOM Systems: Introduction

 \section{Introduction}

-Recently, satellite communication (SATCOM) have been considered as an important component of the next generation of wireless communication which can enable seamless global connectivity.
-To meet the increasing high-data-rate demand, advanced satellite communication technologies have been developed for the traditional bent-pipe payload, including multi-gateway and multi-beam transmission \cite{Centenaro_CST21}.
-Multiple gateways (GWs) deployed in various areas can provide flexible and resilient connections between the ground segments and satellites \cite{Centenaro_CST21} while precoding-enabled multi-beam transmission can mitigate the interference and improve the network performance significantly \cite{Liu_Access22, VuHaGC2022}.
-Regarding both user and feeder links (FLs) in precoding design, this advanced SATCOM system poses significant energy-efficient challenges, including the matching and amplifying strategies at payload.
+Recently, satellite communications (SATCOM) has been considered as an important component of the next generation of wireless communication which can enable seamless global connectivity.
+To meet the increasing high-data-rate demand, advanced satellite communication technologies have been developed for the traditional bent-pipe payload, including multi-gateway (GW) and multi-beam (MB) transmission \cite{fontanesi2023artificial,VuHa_ICCWks23}.
+Multiple GWs deployed in various areas can provide flexible and resilient connections between the ground segments and satellites \cite{VuHa_TWC23,VuHa_TVT23,fontanesi2023artificial,VuHa_ICCWks23,Eva_VTC22} while linear precoding (LP)-enabled transmission over MBs can mitigate the interference and improve the network performance significantly \cite{Tewel_TCom23,Liu_Access22, VuHaGC2022,VuHa_GCWks22, 9384476}.
+Regarding both user and feeder links (FLs), this advanced SATCOM system poses significant energy-efficient (EE) challenges, including the matching and amplifying issues at the payload.

-In recent years, several works have been proposed to optimize the energy efficiency of multi-beam SATCOM systems.
-In \cite{Chatzinotas_Conf2011}, Chatzinotas et al. focused on investigating the energy efficiency of a multi-beam downlink system using Minimum Mean Square Error (MMSE) beamforming and power optimization for the satellite downlink channel.
-In \cite{Qi_WCL2020}, Qi et al. considered the design of energy-efficient multicast precoding for multi-user multi-beam SATCOMs under total power and Quality of Service (QoS) constraints.
-In \cite{Tedros_VTCFall2022}, Abdu et al. proposed an energy-efficient sparse precoding design for SATCOM systems, where only a few precoding coefficients are used with lower transmit power consumption depending on demand.
-Additionally, Joroughi et al. in \cite{Joroughi_TWC16} analyze the precoding scheme in a multi-GW multi-beam satellite system.
+In recent years, several works have been proposed to optimize the EE of MB SATCOM systems.
+In \cite{Chatzinotas_Conf2011}, Chatzinotas et al. focused on investigating the EE of an MB downlink system using Minimum Mean Square Error (MMSE) LP and power optimization for the downlink channel.
+In \cite{Qi_WCL2020}, Qi et al. considered the design of EE multicast LP for multi-user MB SATCOMs under total power and Quality of Service (QoS) constraints.
+In \cite{Tedros_VTCFall2022}, Abdu et al. proposed an EE sparse LP design for SATCOM systems, where only a few LP coefficients are used with lower transmit power consumption depending on demand.
+Additionally, Joroughi et al. in \cite{Joroughi_TWC16} analyze the LP scheme in a multi-GW MB satellite system.
 The studied design is developed by utilizing a regularized singular value block decomposition of the channel matrix to minimize both inter-cluster and intra-cluster interference.
-These studies demonstrate the importance of energy-efficient and multi-beam precoding designs in SATCOMs; however, they have not considered the impact of the FLs in their optimization frameworks.
+These studies demonstrate the importance of EE and LP designs in SATCOMs; however, they have not considered the impact of the FLs in their optimization frameworks.